andrewcooke/simple-crypt/README.md

   salt are used as a nonce; the associated counter is 64 bits (see http://csrc.nist.gov/publications/nistpubs/800-38a/sp800-38a.pdf).

-* A SHA256 HMAC (of salt plus encrypted message) is calculated.
+* A SHA256 HMAC (of prefix, salt, and encrypted message) is calculated.
 This uses the same key as the AES cipher.

 * The final message consists of a prefix ("sc" in ASCII followed by two zero bytes), the salt, the encrypted data, and the HMAC, concatenated in